cysouw/diathesis/text/c02_structure.md

 b.
 Ich treffe mich mit dir.
 :::

-The object of applicatives and antipassives is typically an accusative, but datives are also attested.
+The object of applicatives and antipassives is typically an accusative, but datives can also be targeted.
 An example of a dative applicative is the alternation between *stammen aus* 'to hail from' and *entstammen* 'to be descended from' [@next], see [@sec:preverb-dative-applicative].
 An example of a dative antipassive is the covert alternation of *berichten* 'to report' [@nnext], see  [@sec:prepositions-dative-antipassive-accusative].

 ::: ex
 ~~Dative applicative [ADJ › OBJ]~~